Last Updated on

 - A trade subject

-What is JAMB UTME subject combination (subject needed) for Pharmacology?
+JAMB UTME subject combination (requirements) for Pharmacology

-Two ‘A’ level passes in any of Physics, Chemistry, and Biology plus UTME entry requirements
+If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Pharmacology, you are expected to have Two ‘A’ level passes in any of Physics, Chemistry, and Biology plus UTME entry requirements

 - University of Lagos (UNILAG)